provok-exe/zeytal/examples/figma-svg-optim/README.md

 ## What this example does

-“Zeytal basic setup” is an example of the most rudimental Zeytal CLI configuration.
+“Zeytal SVGs Optimization” is an example of how to extract SVGs from Figma and optimize them with Zeytal CLI.

-Your `zeytal.json` config file is ready to be updated with your tweaks.
-However, nothing has been overridden yet for the beginning of your project.
+Your `zeytal.json` config file tweaks the assets default config so you:

+1. only extract SVGs from your `published` Figma files
+1. pass a custom assets directory to generate SVGs into
+1. optimize your SVGs using a custom SVGO config

 Click here for more info on [how to tweak your CLI config ](https://zeytal.com/docs/cli-config-file?utm_source=github&utm_medium=readme&utm_campaign=zeytal-example).